PimCoumans/AnimationPlanner/README.md

 }
 ```

 The above code creates the following animation.
-For more examples see the includes sample app.
+For more examples see the included sample app.
 <p align="center">
     <img src="Assets/sample-app.gif" width="293" height="634" />
 </p>